 In addition, we need to add insulation to the attic (where there is NONE now), and prepare for the installation of central air (or something close to it).
 We hope to only suffer through one summer with window shakers in the house.

-While all of this other activity is going on, we hope to get the first round of decorating in the reception hall and the living room done so we can have a place that feels like home while the rest of the house remains in a bit of chaos.
+While all of this other activity is going on, we hope to get the first round of decorating in the reception hall and parlor done so we can have a place that feels like home while the rest of the house remains in a bit of chaos.

 This is of course just the beginning.
 Aside from all the renovations plans, I have a lot of dreamy plans for the house aesthetically.
 Last summer I wrote a three part series (part 1, part 2, part 3) on my dreams for the future of our rowhouse.
 I covered the outdoors, the first floor, and then the second and third floors.
 For the most part, they remain unchanged.
 But as we now know more about the house, the order in which things happen is likely to be altered as we move forward.